INNVTV/NetCore-Clean-Architecture/README.md

+ * TODO: Complete and Test Validation in Commands/Queries (Make part of MediatR)
+ * TODO: Add Exception Response in Commands/Queries
+ * TODO: Add Cross-Cutting (ActivityLog, ExceptionLog, ErrorLog, Authorization) in Commands/Queries
+ * TODO: Finalize Automapper
+ * TODO: Restore AppSettings to GitHub

 # .Net Core Clean Architecture
-.Net Core starter project for clean architecture showcasing use of the CQRS pattern, MediatR for cross-cutting concerns, micro-service communications with both REST and gRPC endpoints, FluentValidation, CosmosDB for data and Table Storage for logging.
+.Net Core starter project for clean architecture showcasing use of the CQRS pattern, MediatR for cross-cutting concerns, service communications with both REST and gRPC endpoints, FluentValidation, AutoMapper, CosmosDB for data and Table Storage for logging.

 Based on [Jason Taylor's talk on Clean Architecture](https://www.youtube.com/watch?v=_lwCVE_XgqI) with a lot of inspiration from Eric Evans book on [Domain-Driven Design](https://www.amazon.com/gp/product/0321125215)

+This project stresses Domian Driven Design and can be leverged to develop Event Sourced solutions.

 ![Architecture](https://github.com/INNVTV/NetCore-Clean-Architecture/blob/master/_docs/imgs/clean-architecture.png)